This guide covers common tasks when interacting with Bolt. You should also review the Best practices guides, for tips on getting the most out of Bolt.

 Change individual lines rather than rewriting whole files

-• Precision: you can make isolated changes exactly where needed, without disturbing the surrounding code.
+• Precision: Bolt makes precise changes without disturbing the surrounding code.